93, 96, 42, 155, 94

 \[ \begin{align*} \frac{1}{n}\sum^n_{i=1}(x_i - \bar x) &= {\frac{1}{n}\sum^n_{i=1}x_i - \frac{1}{n}\sum^n_{i=1}\bar x}\\ &{ = \bar x - \frac{1}{n}n\bar x}\\ & {= \bar x - \bar x}\\ &{ = 0} \end{align*} \]

 So this won’t work.
 What we can do instead is square the deviations.
-By doing this and averaging4 them out, we will obtain what is known as the sample
+By doing this and averaging3 them out, we will obtain what is known as the sample variance.

 \[ s^2 = \frac{1}{n-1} \sum_{i=1}^n (x_i - \bar{x})^2 \]